-CTHS Robotics has reached out and helped their community and school in many ways.
+CTHS Robotics has reached out and helped their community in many ways.
 Below is a summary of a few of the projects our teams have completed.

 Face Shield Project

 CTHS Robotics responded to the Covid pandemic by researching needs in their community.
 Through contacts at local hospitals, businesses, churches, and the school district it was determined that face shields were in high demand.
 After dozens of prototypes and lots of product testing the teams created a high quality face shield incorporating their skills in 3D modeling and printing.

 The face shields were made available to teachers, staff and workers around Alaska so that everyone can be safe and comfortable in their everyday environment.
 The teams completed over 1560 shields for free, many with fabric attachments that hang from the shield to the chest.
 Some of the recipients of our shields were: CARRS in Palmer, OPA (Orthopedic Physicians of Alaska), ANMC (Alaska Native Medical Center), food service workers and teachers from the MSBSD (Mat-Su Borough School District), and many more.